nhsconnect/ITK-FHIR-Emergency-Care-eDischarge/pages/explore/explore_contact_for_further_information.md

 {% include custom/section.warnbanner.html %}

 ## Contact for further information Content ##
 The Contact for further information section carries information about the contact details.
-Elements should be formatted as sub headings in any html sent.
+Elements should be formatted as sub headings in any HTML sent.

 <table style="width:100%;max-width: 100%;">
 	<thead>